 — Model sounding out the words for her – Beginning readers can never have enough modeling of sounding out words.
 Use correct modeling, and have him repeat after you.

-If you’re in a homeschool setting, this would be a fun addition to your child’s daily workbox, or when you need a keep-them-busy activity while you’re trying to get dinner on the table. ← The hardest hour of the day, am I right??
+If you’re in a homeschool setting, this would be a fun addition to your child’s daily workbox, or when you need a keep-them-busy activity while you’re trying to get dinner on the table. ← The hardest hour of the day, am I right?!

-Download the Spring Label the Picture Worksheet Packet here:
+Download the Spring Label the Picture Worksheets

 Leave a Reply